jamesukiyo/sunny-rs/README.md

 cargo install sunny-cli
 ```

-You will need an API key from [OpenWeatherMap](https://openweathermap.org/api).
+You will need a free API key from [OpenWeatherMap](https://openweathermap.org/api).

 ### Config